davidmcbee/Health_and_Avocados/README.md

 With a desire to understand if/how climate affects the average price of avocados, a multivariate LSTM model was used to analyze those affects.
 Further, the features were time lagged to allow the model to potentially use past states to better predict average avocado prices.
 The multivariate model was optimized at 3 Lags, 100 Neurons and 100 Epochs with the Sgimoid activation.
 For the combined data set the RMSE was 0.22.
 Further, 2017 through 2019 data was used to make predicitons for 2020.
 The RMSE for conventional avocados was 0.16.
 THe organic dataset resulted in a RMSE of 0.17.
 Figure x shows a graph of the actual values and compared to the predictions.
 The model processing steps are available here, ['modeling Steps'](resources/dm_model_steps.docx).
 ![](images/lstm_y_yhat.png)
 Figure x.

-***The steps for preliminary feature engineering and decision making for the Random Forest Ensemble (Regressor and Classifier) are available here:*** [RFE Model Feature Engineering](resources/RandomForestEnsemble_FeatureEngeenering.docx)

 ## Presentation
 Presentation slides can be found on the following link: [Group Project Presentation Slides](https://docs.google.com/presentation/d/1wviT0-FSyJN_IjDa6qDLE4fgrHu8PXYG84fps1eJmXE/edit?usp=sharing)